Sk3llington/Elastic_Stack_Server/README.md

   tasks:
 ```

-- In the above play, representing the header of the YAML file, we defined the title of our playbook based on the playbook's main goal by setting the keyword 'name:' to: "Configure Elk VM with Docker".
+- In the above play, representing the header of the YAML file, I defined the title of my playbook based on the playbook's main goal by setting the keyword 'name:' to: "Configure Elk VM with Docker".

-Next we defined the managed nodes to target, in this case we set the keyword 'hosts:' to "elk", making sure that the playbook is run only on the machines in the "elk" group.
+Next I defined the managed nodes to target, in this case I set the keyword 'hosts:' to "elk", making sure that the playbook is run only on the machines in the "elk" group.
 To edit groups and add/remove machines from a group, the following inventory file located in /etc/ansible is used (see image below).

 ![hosts file editing](https://github.com/Sk3llington/Project1-UCLA-Cyber-Security/blob/main/Images/hosts_file_web_servers_edit.png)

-Next we defined the user account for the SSH connection, i.e., Web_1, by setting the keyword 'remote_user:' to "Web_1".
+Next I defined the user account for the SSH connection, i.e., Web_1, by setting the keyword 'remote_user:' to "Web_1".

-Next we activated privilege escalation by setting the keyword 'become:' to "true".
+Next I activated privilege escalation by setting the keyword 'become:' to "true".

 Following the keyword 'tasks:', the second play is defined below.